-Vanessa Kimball got such an overwhelming response to her call for Random Bakes of Kindness last month that she’s decided to continue with it as a regular event.
+Sadly my bake failed and the mission had to be aborted.
+However, Vanessa got such an overwhelming response to her call for Random Bakes of Kindness last month that she’s decided to continue with it as a regular event.
 Waking up early one stormy and rain drenched morning whilst still on leave from work, I thought of those poor staff down at the railway station.

 As I’d messed up my first attempt at a random bake of kindness, this seemed like the perfect time to get a second chance at cheering them up.
-I needed to be quick so that CT could take them a batch on his way to work.
+I needed to be quick so that CT could deliver a batch on his way to work.

 White Chocolate Crunchy Cornflake Biscuits